Posted June 15, 2020 | Uncategorized

 According to the Utah Crash Data and Statistics report, nearly 30 percent of all car accident fatalities from 2012 to 2018 were speed-related, while around 27 percent were from unrestrained motorists.
 The rest were a mixture of accidents involving drivers who either failed to yield or were impaired or distracted.
 These drivers clearly were at least partly at fault, but does that mean that they couldn’t be compensated for their injuries?

 It all depends on the situation at hand and the laws of the state in question.
 When an accident occurs, if you want to claim damages, fault must be determined.
-In some cases, multiple people may be responsible for the accident, which means it may not be easy to determine who receives damages, and how much money they should get.
+In some cases, multiple people may be responsible for the accident, like a chain accident with multiple rear-ends, which means it may not be easy to determine who receives damages, and how much money they should get.
+Or, you are involved in a roll-over which also changes things.

 When multiple people are involved, evidence can be hard to decipher.
 Without enough evidence, there is no way to know who actually caused the accident.
 One party can avoid partial or full liability by claiming that all involved parties were at fault, but how can negligence be determined?